NoozAbooz/mcpi-reborn-extended/README.md

 ```

 ### Method 2 - DEB Install
+This script only supports debian-based distros with APT.
+This method will also add sound support.
 Download and install the appropiate DEB for your architecture with the `client` tag from [here](https://github.com/mobilegmYT/mcpi-reborn-extended/tree/main/debs)

 ### Method 3 - AppImage